 If you’ve done everything correctly, you’ll have a folder with all the tracks from your song separated.

-A common problem, even still do today is forget to link one track to it’s own mixer channel, so it’ll be missing from the folder.
-So you want to make sure that each track from your song is there.
-You can do this by exporting your tracks back into your program and making sure they’re all there and lined up correctly.
+You can double check to make sure every track from your song is in the folder by exporting your tracks back into your recording program and making sure they’re all there and lined up correctly.

 Now that you’ve got a folder with all your song’s tracks in it, you’ll want to zip them up so you can easily send them to our mixing and mastering services.

 If you’re not familiar with zipping files, here’s our helpful guide on How to Zip Up Your Music Files.